alisa-duncan/material2-start/steps/STEP_1.md

 ### Step #1 Task:

-Here you will install Angular Material in your Angular application.
+Here you will install Angular Material and Flex-Layout in your Angular application.

-* Import `MaterialModule` from `@angular/material` and use it inside the imports
-* Since Angular Material depends on animations, the `BrowserAnimationsModule` needs to be included as well.

-> Since we will also be using flexbox CSS, let's also include the `@angular/flex-layout` library.

 ```terminal
 npm install @angular/material @angular/flex-layout --save
 ```

+* Import `FlexLayoutModule` from `@angular/flex-layout` and use it inside the imports
+* Since Angular Material depends on animations, the `BrowserAnimationsModule` needs to be included as well.
+* We don't include MaterialModule in the imports because we should import each module we need independently.
+  This is a change from beta 2 to beta 3.

 Modify the following files to use Angular Material and FlexLayout in the application.